vikas-kashyap97/Market-Intelligence-Agent/README.md

 - Check the troubleshooting section
 - Review the documentation

+## 📄 License

+This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.

 ---

 **🚀 Market Intelligence Agent v2.0** - Transforming market research with AI-powered multi-agent workflows.